 - Your career goals

 These letters should be from former or current instructors and/or those able to recommend you on the basis of professional experience.
 Provide names and email addresses for each recommender on your application.
 The recommender will receive a notice from the Office of Graduate Admissions instructing them to upload a recommendation letter.
-The applicant must assume responsibility for ensuring that the department receives these letters by December 1st.
+The applicant must assume responsibility for ensuring that the department receives these letters by the application deadline.

 All applicants to graduate study at the University of Kansas who are self-identified non-native English speakers must provide proof of English proficiency.
+Applicants who are self-identified native English speakers do not have to submit additional proof of English proficiency regardless of international or domestic status.
 Please visit https://graduate.ku.edu/english-proficiency-requirements for more information regarding verification of English proficiency.